 Firstly we want to acknowledge the challenging time you are facing right now.
 We understand how unsettling it must feel moving between the different alert levels while undergoing cancer treatment.
 We are here for you and our health care system is prepared to continue delivering essential cancer services at all alert levels.
-Here on this page you will find information about undergoing cancer treatment as a young person during the current August/September 2021 COVID-19 lockdown period.
+Here on this page you will find information about undergoing cancer treatment as a young person experiencing the COVID-19 aware environment.
 Please keep coming back to review this page as we add new information and update the site.

 Take care during this time and know you are not alone!
 We are here to support you as well as your Key Workers and healthcare team.

 Noho ora mai (stay well and look after yourselves)